+Anacortes is the island getaway you can drive to!
 Equidistant between Seattle to the south and Vancouver, B.C. to the north (approx. 80 miles from each), Anacortes rests on the waters of the Salish Sea on beautiful Fidalgo Island.
 We enjoy easy access to the Cascade Mountains, San Juan Islands and Vancouver Island.

 Anacortes is the perfect departure point for guaranteed whale watching and wildlife cruises.

 Two bridges along Hwy 20 connect the valley with Fidalgo Island, which is where you’ll find the seaside town of Anacortes.
 This small town is known for its historic waterfront, 50 miles of hiking trails, and mix of annual festivals.